When you first look at KingDomino (out of the box or at BoardGameArena), it looks very simple, and it is, in large degree.

 - strategic thinking develops

-- some luck involved, in the appearance of dominoes
+- some luck is involved, in the appearance of dominoes

 - player tactics matter enormously